christinexchau/WebprogrammeringOblig3/README.md

 tickets from the list.
 The program utilizes Javascript (and jQuuery) for input validation, ticket registration, and rendering ticket information on the webpage.

-This program has also "styled" the application on the client with Boot Strap, where the layout of the website is more structured.
+The program has also "styled" the application on the client with Boot Strap, where the layout of the website is more structured.
 At the same time, we moved the input information both to a table in a relational database, and also on the server.
-The information on will be displayed on the website, and also on the table on this website: http://localhost:8080/h2-console.
+The information will be displayed on the website, and also on the tableon this
+website: http://localhost:8080/h2-console.
 Here you can enter SELECT * FROM Billett, and then you will get to see all your registered tickets.